top of page

 Later, the grinding is placed for up to eight days in huge wooden tubs for fermentation.
 Once the fermentation is complete and the "tepache" is at its point, it empties into copper stills for distillation, where the sugars are converted into alcohol.

 Finally, the master mezcalero composes the mezcal according to the alcoholic concentration desired.
-The best mezcals usually have an alcoholic concentration approaching 35 to 52 degrees of volume since it thus preserves better organoleptic properties, i.e., bolder aromas and flavors.
+The best mezcals usually have an alcoholic concentration approaching 35 to 52 degrees of volume since it thus preserves better organoleptic properties such as , bolder aromas and flavors.

 Julio Lopez, Maestro Mezcalero MX1910